 - What is ePHI and when does it appear in task management?

 Electronic protected health information (ePHI) is any individually identifiable health information that is created, stored, or transmitted electronically.
-In task management, ePHI can appear in task titles, comments, attached files, or patient record references—which is why every task involving patient data must be handled inside a HIPAA-compliant system.
+In task management, ePHI can appear in task titles, comments, attached files, or patient record references.
+This is why every task involving patient data must be handled inside a HIPAA-compliant system.

 - What are audit logs and why are they required for HIPAA compliance?